 A schematic view of the setup of the optical lever is shown in figures 5.15.
-A fiber-collimated light beam from a Super Luminescent Diode (SLD) was sent to the TM (PR3 mirror), and the reflected light reached a Quadrant Photo-Diode (QPD) fixed on an X-Z stage.
-The fiber head and the QPD are placed as close as possible to the viewports, in order to reduce air-current noise.
+The fiber-collimated light from a Super Luminescent Diode (SLD) was injected to the TM (PR3 mirror), and the reflected light was guided to a Quadrant Photo-Diode (QPD) fixed on an X-Z stage.
+The launcher after collimation and the QPD are placed as close as to the viewports, in order to reduce air-current noise.
 The optics outside the chamber were covered by a plastic windshield for the same purpose.
 The optics are horizontally arranged on optical tables at the level of TM.
 The optical tables are supported by cylindrical supports which were made of aluminum to have good thermal conductivity and reduce the tilts of the optical tables due to thermal inhomogeneity in the supports.
-The lowest mechanical resonant frequency of a support is about 40 Hz, which is much higher than the bandwidth of the optical lever controls (~ 1 Hz).
+The lowest mechanical resonant frequency of a support is about 40 Hz, which is much higher than the bandwidth of the optical lever controls ( $\sim$ 1 Hz).

-Figure 5.13: Positions of the OSEMs implemented into the payload in iKAGRA-PR3 SAS.
+Figure 5.13: Positions of the OSEMs implemented into the payload.